"WHAT WILL YOU WORK ON TODAY?" — Avoiding the Deaf Ear (Eng/Thai Version)

 Why This Phrase Matters

-When players aren’t mentally engaged in their learning, development slows.
+When players aren't mentally engaged in their learning, development slows.
 They may comply with drills and repeat instructions, but actual improvement requires intentional repetition.
-When players choose their focus, they develop a sense of ownership, and that’s when learning sticks.
+When players choose their focus, they develop a sense of ownership, and it's at this point that learning becomes more effective.

-This approach also helps eliminate the “deaf ear” effect — that glazed look when a player is being told the same thing again and again without personal investment.
+This approach also helps eliminate the "deaf ear" effect — that glazed look when a player is being told the same thing repeatedly without personal investment.
 Asking the right question turns their brain on, not off.

 5 Key Moments to Ask "What Will You Work On?"